xenolito/wp-theme-PICTAU/README.md

 1. Move this folder to `wp-content/themes` in your local development environment
 2. Edit `package.json` and update `"config": { "domain": [your-local-domain]}` for browsersync to setup.
-3. Run `npm install && npm run dev` in this folder
+3. Run `npm install && npm run watch` in this folder
 4. In Theme folder, setup the customer email `company name` and `email from address` at `[your-theme]/inc/template-functions.php`.
 5. In Wordpress, add at least a Desktop (Primary) and Mobile menu
 6. Activate this theme in WordPress